Data/Trade Service Settings

 Saving and Loading Service Settings

-The Data/Trading Service Specific Settings on the Data/Trading Service Settings window, can be saved and restored at a later time.
+The Data and Trading Service Specific Settings on the Data/Trade Service Settings window, can be saved and restored at a later time.
+These are the service settings in the list box with the Service Setting and Value fields.

 Only the Service specific settings can be saved and loaded.
 Not the common settings.